Saturday, March 17, 2012

 FIRST, as a different law professor observed, law schools like to hire professors who have little or no experience practicing law.
 Surprisingly, this is even more common at the more prestigious law schools, which prefer to hire law professors with no experience, but who hold a J.D. and a Ph.D. in some subject—economics is the current flavor of the week.
 There’s even a shocking trend at these schools to hire law professors who have a Ph.D. but who never even went to law school, let alone practiced law.
 (Marinate with that one for a while.)
 The obvious problem with turning article selection over to this current crop of professors is that they aren’t going to know which submissions are “worthless scholarship.”
 They certainly would know the type of articles they and their fellow professors value, but they would not be able to determine which articles judges and lawyers value.
 Therefore, law reviews would lose what little practical value they still have left.
 (I have reason to believe that law students, who currently run the journals, do have a better idea of what is practical and useful, but that’s another story.
 The point here is that turning article selection over to professors won’t improve matters.)

 But here’s my point: Assume that we’re in the hypothetical future where law reviews have been turned over to law professors.
 Also assume that a typical professor was running his school’s law journal and was selecting the articles he wanted to publish in it.
 Further assume he got a submission from me, a legal practitioner unaffiliated with any law school, and another submission from one of the dozens of law professors who was kind enough to read, think about, and comment on his previously published, weighty tome.
 Even if this typical professor had practiced law before and could appreciate the value of my ideas, which article do you think he would select for publication?
 Of course he’d go with his fellow professor's article.
 The law review article selection process would quickly turn into an “I’ll scratch your back if you scratch mine” type of affair, where favors would be repaid with publication offers, which would be repaid with more publication offers down the road.
 Outsiders like me who have no ability to do favors in the first place would never get our backs scratched.
-In other words, I’d be at such a disadvantage out of the gate that I’d never get my articles published anywhere, let alone in a prestigious journal like the Fordham Law Review.
+I’d be at such a disadvantage out of the gate that I’d never get my articles published anywhere, let alone in a prestigious journal like the Fordham Law Review.

 THIRD, Brian is right that there are way too many articles being submitted.
 But the better way to fix that is to require more teaching from law professors.
 Right now, law professors at most law schools teach three courses per year—yes, that's per year—and then are required to flood the market with law review articles so impractical that few people want to read them.
 If their teaching load was doubled to six courses per year (which is standard for college professors and far less than what college lecturers have to teach), and in exchange for that they were no longer required to publish law review articles, then the amount of bad, forced scholarship would decrease.
 And, in the process, law schools would need far fewer law professors to teach the same number of law school courses.
 And with fewer professors out there, the amount of bad, forced scholarship would decrease even further.
 Win, win, win.